What is diabetic neuropathy?

 How is it treated?

-Treatment involves keeping blood sugar levels in a target range.
-This will not cure the nerve damage, but it can help keep the damage from getting worse.
+Treatment involves keeping blood sugar levels in your target range.
+This will not cure the nerve damage, but it can help keep the damage from getting worse, and the pain might get better.

 Be clear with your doctor about what is helping you feel better and what is not.
 You and your doctor can work together to find the treatment that helps you the most.